k2view-academy/K2View-Academy/articles/27_auditing/02_filtering_strategy.md

 The list of activities reported by the Auditing mechanism can be controlled.

-Once the AUDIT parameter is set to ON in **config.ini**, all Fabric activities are logged by the Fabric Auditing mechanism.
+Once the AUDIT parameter is set to ON, all Fabric activities are logged by the Fabric Auditing mechanism.

-In order to limit auditing to a specific predefined list of activities, the AUDIT_FILTER_STRATEGY parameter in the **config.ini** should be populated with the full path of the class that defines the filter strategy.
+In order to refine auditing to a specific predefined list of activities, the AUDIT_FILTER_STRATEGY parameter should be populated with the full path of the class that defines the filtering strategy.

 ###  How Can I Define the Auditing Filter?